Linkta-org/core/.github/docs/MVP_SYSTEM_DESIGN_DOCUMENTATION.md

 _Work in progress_

 ## Security Considerations
-The system incorporates various security measures, including:
 - **Authentication and Authorization:** Firebase Authentication is used for user authentication and authorization.
 API endpoints are protected and require valid session tokens for access.
 - **Data Privacy:** The system will be designed to comply with relevant data privacy laws such as GDPR and CCPA.
 - **Rate Limiting:** Rate limiting mechanisms will be implemented to prevent abuse and protect against excessive requests.
 - **Secure Communication:** HTTPS will be used for all client-server communications to ensure data confidentiality and integrity.
 ## Testing Strategy
-The testing strategy for Linkta includes:
-- **Unit Testing:** Individual components and modules will be tested using Jest to ensure they function as expected in isolation.
+- **Unit Testing:** Individual components and modules will be tested using Jest, React Testing Library to ensure they function as expected in isolation.
 - **Integration Testing:** Integration tests will be performed to verify the proper functioning of component interactions and workflows.
 - **End-to-End Testing:** Cypress will be used for end-to-end testing to simulate user interactions and validate the system's behavior from the user's perspective.
+## Deployment and DevOps
+- **Deployment:** Linkta will be deployed on Google Cloud Platform (GCP) using Firebase Hosting.
 - **Continuous Integration and Continuous Deployment (CI/CD):** GitHub Actions will be utilized to automate the build, testing, and deployment processes.

-## Deployment and DevOps
-Linkta will be deployed on Google Cloud Platform (GCP) using Firebase Hosting for the frontend and GCP services for the backend.
-The deployment process will be automated using GitHub Actions, enabling continuous integration and continuous deployment (CI/CD).

 ## Scalability and Performance
 _Work in progress_